Alpine want to 'debunk myths' around women in F1

 Rossi said the programme would provide the necessary support that had been lacking for female drivers in the past.

-"They never got the proper training, the environment, the support of the governing bodies - potentially, the stakeholders - to get there and that's why it never happened," he said.
+"They never got the proper training, the environment, the support of the governing bodies - potentially - the stakeholders to get there and that's why it never happened," he said.

 "You have women piloting jet combat aeroplanes, women taking off in rockets and becoming astronauts.
 They withstand an incredible amount of restraints physically and intellectually; they are extra-capable.
 They could then drive a Formula 1 car, I'm certain of that.